 - 2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - Since the Continuum of Care is statewide, the Indiana Balance of State will have a mixture of decentralized and centralized.
-Locally, we are partially both decentralized and centralized, with Aurora as the central point of contact.
-Coordinated entry system is part of the intake process for all homeless persons, so phase one is decentralized, phase two is centralized through Aurora, but we have reached full coordinated entry for 2019 for all homeless persons entering our local homeless system.
-We are working on coordinated entry for prevention and diversion for the near-homeless. - 3.
+Locally, we will start out partially centralized, and continue to move toward a centralized system with Aurora as the central point of contact.
+We continue to be pilot program for coordinated entry and have rolled out all three phases of placement into permanent supportive housing, rapid re-housing, and shelters.
+We are slowly making progress with adding diversion and prevention, and expect it will take several years for full implementation. - 3.
 Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - A key component in assuring the public service activities which are funded represent the needs and input of the community is the creation of a Citizen Advisory Committee (CAC).
 All meetings of the CAC and City Council meetings are advertised and open to the public.
 HSCSI is the local representative voting body under the structure of the Indiana Planning Council as part of the Indiana Balance of State Continuum of Care.
 There is cap for homeless assistance based on the amount received in 2010 for Emergency Shelters Grant.
-Through a vote through our regional planning council, we voted to have one centralized program for homeless prevention and rapid re-housing.

-4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.
+Through a vote through our regional planning council, we voted to have one centralized program for homeless prevention and rapid re-housing. - 4.
+If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG. - If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.
 The Commission on Homelessness, which was created into the City Code Chapter 2.115, includes a previously homeless person on the Commission.
-The Commission makes nonbinding recommendations concerning the plan to end homelessness in Evansville and Vanderburgh County.
-5. Describe performance standards for evaluating ESG.
-The performance standards were developed by the Indiana Planning Council on behalf of the Indiana Balance of State CoC.
-They are statewide and are the 11 homeless goals in AP-20.
-HUD has made some major shifts in priorities and tools since then, and changes will be updated in the upcoming Consolidated Plan which will begin in 2020. bee e Action Plan for 2019 continues to implement the goals of the 2015-2019 Consolidated Plan, and has en carefully aligned with long term strategies.
-DMD continues to work closely with the Indiana ance Continuum of Care Board of Directors and community leaders to end homelessness.
+The Commission makes nonbinding recommendations concerning the plan to end homelessness in Evansville and